Self Help Books You Must Read

 How to Win Friends & Influence People by Dale Carnegie

 For me, there are too many references to those events and figures so sometimes I have to really force myself to dig into the lesson or moral at hand.
 I do like the ideas he shares about creating and nourishing relationships (especially business ones) so that both parties win.
 To me it’s almost like studying sociology or business psychology.
 That type of stuff, the why to what people do, feel, and say, is fascinating to me.
 So even though it might take a bit more effort to understand and truly appreciate the book, the knowledge is very valuable.
-Once I finish the book entirely, I’ll give a bit more of an update.

 This blog post contains Amazon Associated links.